cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 salloc: Relinquishing job allocation 26
 ```

+TODO: explain how to use git cloen ....
+cd ...
+have demo ready ....

 ## Known Issues

+In case you have limited network bandwidth or the code mirrors are
-The script often encounters issues downloading packages, which fix
+buisy the script may encounter issues downloading packages.
+However,
-themselves when repeatedly attempted.
-This may be a result of static
+if you hen repeatedly attempted to run the script, you will eventually
+succeed.

+We laso know that there could be an issue resulting from our use of
-IP configuration as discussed in this thread:
+static IP configuration as discussed in this thread:
 <https://forums.raspberrypi.com/viewtopic.php?t=123260#p991054>

 The script still works despite this issue.

-## Benchmark
+## Timing and Benchmark

 The SLURM installation script takes around 28 minutes (a benchmark
 generated with Cloudmesh StopWatch reported the script to take 1710